artsycoder533/1st-Third/README.md

 # 1st & Third

-This is an e-commerce website made to practice concepts that ive learned in React so far such as React Router v6 and Context API.
+1st & Third is an multi-page React E-Commerce website where the user can browse and filter products pulled from the Fake Store API based on category, price, and customer rating.
+Coming Soon:  Add to cart and shopping cart functionality.

 ## Table of Concepts